arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ```

-And that's it, we've finished the bicep configuration required for Azure AD authentication for our Function App.
+That's it, we've finished the bicep configuration required for Azure AD authentication for our Function App.
 We can now deploy our `main.bicep` file again to apply this configuration.
-We'll be prompted for for `authClientId` and `authClientSecret` values, these are the `appId` and `password` values respectively that were noted down earlier.
+We'll be prompted for `authClientId` and `authClientSecret` values, these are the `appId` and `password` values respectively that were noted down earlier.

 ``` powershell